bitowaqr/traj/README.md

 ## k-means of what?

 ```r
 ?step1measures # info shows the 24 measurements on which k-means is performend
 ```

+The 24 measures are:

+  1. Range
+  2. Mean-over-time*
+  3. Standard deviation (SD)
+  4. Coefficient of variation (CV)
+  5. Change
+  6. Mean change per unit time
+  7. Change relative to the first score
+  8. Change relative to the mean over time
+  9. Slope of the linear model*
+  10. R^2: Proportion of variance explained by the linear model
+  11. Maximum of the first differences
+  12. SD of the first differences
+  13. SD of the first differences per time unit
+  14. Mean of the absolute first differences*
+  15. Maximum of the absolute first differences
+  16. Ratio of the maximum absolute difference to the mean-over-time
+  17. Ratio of the maximum absolute first difference to the slope
+  18. Ratio of the SD of the first differences to the slope
+  19. Mean of the second differences
+  20. Mean of the absolute second differences
+  21. Maximum of the absolute second differences
+  22. Ration of the maximum absolute second difference to the mean-over-time
+  23. Ratio of the maximum absolute second difference to mean absolute first difference
+  24. Ratio of the mean absolute second difference to the mean absolute first difference

 ## Automated function for plotting results from `step1measures` --> `step2factors` --> `step3clusters`